-Everything you need to know about buying tickets for the 2021 Singapore Grand Prix on October 1-3, including detailed information on the best grandstands at Marina Bay Street Circuit.
+Everything you need to know about buying tickets for the 2022 Singapore Grand Prix.
+Detailed information on the best grandstands and hospitality at Marina Bay Street Circuit.

 No matter which grandstand (or walkabout ticket) you choose, you won’t get a view of much more than the section of track directly in front of you.
 That’s the nature of a street circuit, but the thrill of F1 action under lights and the amazing backdrop of the Singapore skyline by night go a long way to compensating for this.
 Add to this the vibrant trackside atmosphere and daily concerts by some big name acts, and you have the recipe for a unique F1 experience.
 The Singapore Grand Prix is an immensely popular sporting event, drawing both locals and up to 40 000 tourists to Marina Bay each September.

 - Zones: The Marina Bay circuit is divided into four zones which control your entry and movement around the circuit.
 The more expensive grandstand tickets (and Premier Walkabout tickets) offer access to all four zones, whilst other tickets limit your access to just one or two zones.
 Singapore is famous for the concerts which take place after the on-track action each night on two main stages in Zone 1 and Zone 4 (Padang Stage).
 If you are keen to see one of this year’s acts then be sure to make sure your ticket gives you access to the zone where the concert is taking place.